 What we would do differently next time:

 - Using 2x4s at the joints where the plywood sections met was a big hassle.
 Because the plywood sheets were not attached directly to one another it was sometimes difficult to get them to match up perfectly.
-We were able to work around this by using long bar clamps to pull the parts together, but in the future I would remove the 2x4s and replace them with captive T nuts which would allow the panels to be directly connected.
+We were able to work around this by using long bar clamps to pull the parts together, but in the future we would remove the 2x4s and replace them with captive T nuts which would allow the panels to be directly connected.

-- I have mixed feelings about the clerestory.
+- We have mixed feelings about the clerestory.
 The clerestory module is too tall to be transported on the back of a regular truck without hitting power lines, and is almost entirely uninsulated while the rest of the pod is insulated to R28.
 Because of these two concerns the second clerestory was removed from the design part way through.
-That being said, the clerestory does bring in beautiful light and makes the space feel like less of a cave which is important.
+That being said, the clerestory does bring in beautiful light and makes the space feel like less a cave which is important.
 It is a powerful design element which needs to be revisited from an engineering perspective.

 - Have a complete model of ALL parts before constructing anything.
 The project was too experimental for us to have a complete model from the outset but it would have made a huge difference.
 A lot of time was spent setting up and cutting one off parts, whereas if we had a complete design we could have spent one day setting up all our gcode files, and then run them all as full sheets which is much more time efficient.